Educational Leadership and Policy Studies

 III.
 Research Methods Core (Minimum 15 credits)

 Students are required to develop familiarity with epistemological and analytical underpinnings of qualitative and quantitative research approaches and applications.
-As a result, students will take a minimum of fifteen (15) credits of research courses to acquire both a broad understanding of inquiry required for educational leadership and policy studies and a set of specific skills relevant for academic and policy research.
+As a result, students will take a minimum of fifteen (15) credits of research courses to acquire both a broad understanding of inquiry required for educational leadership and policy studies and a set of specific skills relevant for their dissertation research.

 Required Research Courses (15 hours minimum)